Climate Change Adaptation

 - Developing a plan for how to reduce these impacts.

 - Implementing the planned adaptation actions.

 - Monitoring the effectiveness of implemented actions and learning from this experience.

 The cycle is then repeated—as climate change adaptation is an ongoing, iterative process.

-There are many different sectors of focus for adaptation, and the list below provides a few to consider.
+There are many different sectors of focus for adaptation, and the list below the infographics provides a few to consider.